Trade Stock Indices

 • 61.8 %

-38.2 % and 50.0 % Levels are the most used and most of the time this is where the pullback will reach.
-With 38.2 % being the most popular and most widely used.
+38.2% and 50.0% Levels are the most used and most of the time this is where the pull back will reach.
+With 38.2% being the most popular & most widely used.

-61.8% is also commonly used to set stops for trades opened using this strategy.
+61.8% is also oftenly used to set stops for trades opened using this strategy.

-This tool will be drawn in the direction of the trend as explained in the examples below.
+This tool will be drawn in the direction of the trend as described in the example below.

 How to Draw on an Upward Bullish Market

-In the diagram below the stock indices price is moving up between 1 and 2 then after 2 it retraces down to 50.0% pull back area then it continues moving up in the original upward trend.
-Notice that this indicator is drawn from point 1 to point 2 in the direction of the indices trend (Upward).
+In the diagram below the stock indices trading price is moving up between 1 and 2 then after 2 it retraces down to 50.0% pull back area then it continues moving up in the original upward trend.
+Notice that this indicator is drawn from point 1 to point 2 in the direction of the trend (Upward).

-Fibonacci Drawn on Upward Indices Trend - Fibonacci Retracement Levels on Upward Index Trend and Fibonacci Retracement on Downward Index Trend
+Fibonacci Drawn on Upward Indices Trend - Fibonacci Retracement Levels on Upward Index Trend and Fibonacci Retracement on Downward Index Trend - How to Use Fibonacci Retracement Levels in Trading Platform

-Explanation for the Above Example
+Explanation for the Above Stock Indices Trading Example

-23.6 % provides minimum support and is not an ideal place to place an order.
+23.6% provides minimum support & isn't an ideal place to place an order.

-50.0 % provides a lot of support and in this example, this was the ideal place to place a buy order.
+50.00% provides a lot of support & in this example, this was the ideal place to place a buy order.

 How to Draw on a Downward Bearish Market

 In the diagram below the stock indices trading market is moving down between 1 and 2, then after 2 it retraces up to 38.2% retracement then it continues moving down in the original downward trend.
-Notice that this indicator is drawn from point 1 to point 2 in the direction of the indices trend (Downward).
+Notice that this indicator is drawn from point 1 to point 2 in the direction of the trend (Downward).

-Because we know this is just a pull back we put a sell order at 38.2% level and a stop loss just above 61.8%.
+Because we know this is just a pull back we put a sell order at 38.20% level and a stop loss just above 61.80%.

-If you had put sell order at the 38.2 % level as shown on the trade below you would have made a lot of pips afterwards.
-In this trade the retracement reached 38.2% point and did not get to 50.0% mark.
-From experience it is always good to use 38.2% because most times the pullback does not always get to 50.0% mark.
+If you had put sell order at the 38.20% level as displayed on the trade below you would have made a lot of pips afterwards.
+In this trade the retracement reached 38.2% point and did not get to 50.00% mark.
+From experience it is always good to use 38.20% because most times the pull-back doesn't always get to 50.0% mark.

-Explanation for the Above Example
+Explanation for the Above Indices Trading Example

-The above example is the perfect setup where the stock indices price retraces immediately after touching the 38.2 % Level.
+The above example is the perfect setup where the stock indices trading price retraces immediately after touching the 38.2 % Level.

-This zone provided a lot of resistance for the pull back, this was the best place for an investor to place a sell limit indices order as the stock indices trading market quickly moved down after hitting this level.
+This zone provided a lot of resistance for the pull back, this was the best place for an investor to place a sell limit order as the stock indices trading market quickly moved down after hitting this level.